aspnetzero/documents/doc/Development-Guide-Core.md

 -   **Web.Host** project does not contain any view/css/js files.
     Instead, it just serves the application as remote API.
 So, any device can consume your application as API.
--   **Web.Common** project contains common classes used by Mvc and Host projects.
+-   **Web.Core** project contains common classes used by Mvc and Host projects.
 -   **Web.Public** project is a separated web application that can be used to create a public web site or a landing page for your